DieselAnalytics/DynamicTitlesInPowerBI/README.md

-# How to Create Dynamic Titles in Power BI Repo
+# How to Create Dynamic Titles in Power BI

 The pbix file used in the tutorial on LinkedIn is located in this repo.